GOhaike/Bay_Area_Bikeshare_Research/README.md

 - Question 11:Extract commute hours and filter trips between 5 to 60 minutes

+- Question 12: What is the peak trip Hours and days of the week most trips occurs and the station?

-- Question 12 What is the number of trips recorded at by region
+- Question 13 What is the number of trips recorded at by region

 ### Answers